nitriot/solana-wallet-transfer-/README.md

 A lightweight CLI tool written in **Rust** to transfer native **SOL** between wallets on the **Solana blockchain** — interactively, securely, and fast.

-No Anchor.
-No frontend.
-Just **raw power + CLI flow**.
-Ideal for automation, testing, or wallet scripting.

 ![tx-preview](./tx-preview.png)